rileyk0998/about-me/README.md

 Hi.
 My name is Riley.
+My email is rileyk0998@hstat.org.
-I go to HSTAT and am apart of the SEP program
+I go to HSTAT and am apart of the SEP program.